ProdriveTechnologies/voyager/docs/package-format.md

 Options have the ability to override certain settings of the package.
 These options are completely package specific.
 Example use cases for options include:

-* Adding an extra include path for a 'secret' header (PA.Library.Extended.h)
+* Adding an extra include path for a 'secret' header (Library.Extended.h)
 * Modifying the link element to link to a static version of the library

 ### Template substitutions